eProsima/vulcanexus/docs/rst/tutorials/core/wifi/easy_mode/easy_mode_cli.rst

     fastdds discovery stop -d <domain_id>

+In the following example, we will spawn three servers to demonstrate the two different syntaxes of the ``stop`` command.
-In the following example, we will resume the previous terminal session and stop only the server running in domain 3.
-After verifying its termination using the ``list`` command, we will proceed to stop all remaining servers and confirm that no servers, including the daemon, are running.
+First, we will stop only the server running in domain 3 by specifying its domain and we will verify its termination using the ``list`` command.
+Then, we will proceed to stop all remaining servers and confirm that no servers, including the daemon, are still running.

 .. code-block:: bash